 Just a taste of Sardinia.

-The best hiking is towards the center of the island around the Gennargentu National Park.
+The best hiking is towards the centre of the island around the Gennargentu National Park.
 You can refer to the Trekking section for more details on trails in this area.

 Sardinia can be hugely expensive, especially in the summer.
 Ferries tickets and lodging in Sardinia are both pricey.
 Camping will be the only option for many backpackers.
 Luckily, Sardinia has an extensive campground system.